NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

     :param rx: :class:`float<PySide.QtCore.double>`
     :param ry: :class:`float<PySide.QtCore.double>`

-Set the feather point at the given *index* at  the position (x,y) with the left bezier point at (lx,ly) and right bezier point at (rx,ry).
+Set the feather point at the given *index* at  the position (x,y) with the left Bezier point at (lx,ly) and right Bezier point at (rx,ry).

 The *time* parameter is given so that if auto-keying is enabled a new keyframe will be set.